procrastian/cs-typescript/README.md

 ## Exercise

+This repo contains a [react](https://reactjs.org/) project that uses Typescript.
+It was initialised using  _Create React App_ - for more information about adding Typescript when using _Create React App_, see https://create-react-app.dev/docs/adding-typescript/.

+To complete the exercise in this repo', do the following:

 1. Fork this repository and clone the fork to your machine
 2. Run `npm ci` to install project dependencies
 3. In the [./src](./src) directory you'll find a version of the Todo application that you saw earlier in the course.
 However, this time, it's using Typescript.
 Unfortunately, if you run `npm run start`, you'll see a whole bunch of TypeScript errors.
-Your job is to fix them.
+Your job is to fix them

-This repo contains a [react](https://reactjs.org/) project that uses Typescript.
-It was initialised using  _Create React App_ - for more information about adding Typescript to _Create React App_, see https://create-react-app.dev/docs/adding-typescript/.